 - Total Revenue

 - Revenue Growth

-To identify which companies are the big players in an industry, I'd look at “Total Revenue” and possibly “Market Cap” (though I think of market cap as being less relevant because it reflects the market's view of its size, not the prominence of its sales or market share).
+To identify which companies are the big players in an industry, look at “Total Revenue” and “Market Cap” (as previously mentioned; here, you can see how a large company compares in size with its peers).
 The other info, such as profit margin, is useful but doesn't indicate prominence.